miguel456/php-ip-address-logger/README.md

 - Config file (Better Whitelisting System, not limited to one anymore)
 - Grabbing config values from MySQL (Will replace above)
 - Interface for whitelisting addresses (After MySQL is done)

+# Security
+Warning!
+The scripts create two files named addresses.txt and whitelist.txt.
+YOU MUST define a hidden segment in filtering rules (IIS Users) for both of them, or create a .htaccess file doing so (Apache users).
+Note that I DO NOT support Apache.